 For other ways to earn MileagePlus and more partners, visit MileagePlus partners.

-I would say that United miles are in the sweetspot, not as lucrative as American Airlines but not as poor as Delta Skymiles for redeeming on business class.
+I would say that United miles are in the middle of the pack, not as lucrative as American Airlines but not as atrocious as Delta Skymiles for redeeming on business class.

 United MileagePlus members can create a pool for their miles.
 Members in this pool can decide how many miles they want to contribute and the creator/leader can decide who can redeem the miles.
 There is a maximum of 4 members in a pool, with the miles in the pool only able to be redeemed for United operated flights.